ni/labview-icon-editor-test/docs/ci/actions/runner-setup-guide.md

 ### 1. Development vs. Testing

 **Development Mode**
-- Temporarily reconfigures `labview.ini` and `vi.lib` so LabVIEW loads your Icon Editor source directly.
+- Temporarily reconfigures `labview.ini` and `vi.lib` so LabVIEW loads your Icon Editor source directly, it also removes `lv_icon.lvlibp`.
 - Enable/disable via the **Development Mode Toggle** workflow.

 **Testing / Distributable Builds**
 - Usually done in a **normal** LabVIEW environment (Dev Mode disabled).
 - Ensures that the `.vip` artifact or tests reflect a standard environment.

----

 <a name="available-github-actions"></a>
 ### 2. Available GitHub Actions